mowajih-edu-ai/MowajihAI/web_scraping/RESEARCH & TODO.md

 ## TODO
 * Scrap ALL the URLs with C4AI and then ask AI to filter them
 * Screenshot to text ---> OCR!!!!!!!!!
+* SCRAPING PROJECT WON'T FORM PART OF THE DEPLOYABLE PACKAGE!!!!!
+Could I come up with a clever way of automating the scraping process and even ditribute its computation resources on free tiers?

 ## Brainstorming
 * Basic info like what is a Faculty and so on